ibm-cloud-docs/monitoring/monitor/exporters/blackbox.md

 ## Step 2.
-Install the Prometheus Blackbox exporter in the server that you want to monitor
+Install the Prometheus Blackbox exporter
 {: #blackbox_step2}

 Blackbox exporter is configured via a configuration file and command-line flags